AISRG/aisrg.github.io/_pages/about.md

 - Platform for intellectual discussions on latest topics in machine learning
 - Repository of all discussions, presentations, projects and blogs posted by the students
 - Evergrowing repository of the great material out there on the internet related to various fields
 - Collaboration for competitions, hackathons

+You can take a look at the site map [here](/map).

 ---

 Sample papers one can present:
 ### CV
 1. [A ConvNet for the 2020s](https://arxiv.org/abs/2201.03545)